 Present Indefinite Tense

-Usage of present simple tenses is divided into 5 Different Categories.
+The usage of present simple tenses is divided into 5 Different Categories.

-- To express what is actually taking place at the present moment; as
+To express what is actually taking place at the present moment; as,

 - See, how it rains!

-- To express a habitual action; as,
+To express a habitual action; as,

 - He drinks tea every morning. [ That is, he is in the habit of drinking tea, etc.]